Start here

 The goal is not to turn filing research into trivia.
 It is to make the first read less opaque, the second read more analytical, and the next quarter easier to judge.

-Read one guide until the document makes sense, then open a filing summary page and see how the same ideas show up in a live company report.
+Read one guide until the document makes sense, then open a filing summary page or company coverage page and see how the same ideas show up in a live report.
 That sequence matters because the product pages become much more useful once you know what you are looking at.

-The hub now includes 51 guides across filing basics, investor workflows, case studies, comparison, EDGAR research, statement analysis, red-flag review, signal libraries, and mental models.
+The hub is organized around filing basics, investor workflows, case studies, red-flag review, signal libraries, and mental models.
 It is meant to stand on its own even before you use the search tool.